Murder of Emma Grace Cole: Sentencing

 On September 14, 2023, Kristie Haas was sentenced by Superior Court Judge Noel Primos to the recommended sentence of 30 years in prison for the murder of Emma.
 Kristie stated at her sentencing, "I'm sorry for all the hurt that I inflicted and the pain that I caused ...
 I knew everything was wrong, and I was so messed up because of everything I did.
 I thought I could get away with it, to be honest."
 Kristie blamed her actions on drug addiction, stating, "I wasn't okay then.
 I'm trying my best to be better than I was."

 The same day, Brandon Haas was also sentenced for endangering the welfare of Emma and her siblings.
 Though Primos followed the prosecutors' recommended sentence for Kristie, he rejected the prosecutors' recommended sentence of probation for Brandon, instead sentencing him to 4 years and 1 month in prison.
 At the sentencing, Brandon tearfully apologized for not going to authorities after the murder of Emma, stating that Kristie told him that he would be blamed for Emma's death.
 He maintained that he did not know what happened between Emma and Kristie before Emma's death.

 Emma's father, Joshua Douthitt stated at court, "I will never comprehend why Emma Grace had to lose her life.
 I don't know what this beautiful little baby could have done to deserve this."
 Kristie's defense attorney, Patrick Collins stated that "the true monster" was not Kristie, but rather drug addiction.

-Kristie will be eligible for parole in July 2047, after serving 26 3/4 years.
+Kristie will be eligible for release in January 2047, after serving 26 1/4 years.
+Brandon will be eligible for release in August 2026.